BantamJoe/Machine-Learning-With-Unity-1/README.md

     Reset Parameters:
   Two:
    - If the agent collides with a wall peg
-   - If the agent collides with the end goal collider
+   - If the agent falls off the platform

    I ran this for 1,500,000 steps to try and smooth out it out a bit, still has a buffer to it though.